divin3circle/matrix_mult_lib/README.md

 }
 ```

-Compile your cod with the static library:
+Compile your code with the static library:

 ```sh